Anglican Communion: Churches in full communion

 In addition to other member churches, the churches of the Anglican Communion are in full communion with the Old Catholic churches of the Union of Utrecht and the Scandinavian Lutheran churches of the Porvoo Communion in Europe, the India-based Malankara Mar Thoma Syrian and Malabar Independent Syrian churches and the Philippine Independent Church, also known as the Aglipayan Church.
+The Anglican Communion and Lutheran World Federation have been studying the progress towards full communion between the two bodies, noting that many of their members are already in full communion with one another.

 Historic episcopate

 The churches of the Anglican Communion have traditionally held that ordination in the historic episcopate is a core element in the validity of clerical ordinations.
 The Roman Catholic Church, however, does not recognise Anglican orders (see Apostolicae curae).
-Some Eastern Orthodox churches have issued statements to the effect that Anglican orders could be accepted, yet have still reordained former Anglican clergy; other Eastern Orthodox churches have rejected Anglican orders altogether.
-In 1922, the Ecumenical Patriarch of Constantinople, Meletius IV, issued a statement recognising Anglican Holy Orders as valid through apostolic succession.
-By 1946, five autocephalous Orthodox jurisdictions recognised the validity of Anglican Holy Orders, including Constantinople, Alexandria, Jerusalem, Cyprus, and Romania.
-This recognition was conditional.
-The Church of Greece also recognised the validity of Anglican Orders; these recognitions have "not been rescinded."
+Some Eastern Orthodox churches have issued statements to the effect that Anglican orders could be accepted, yet have reordained former Anglican clergy; other Eastern Orthodox churches have rejected Anglican orders altogether.
+In 1922, the Ecumenical Patriarch of Constantinople, Meletius IV, issued a statement recognising that Anglican Holy Orders, through apostolic succession, possess the same validity as those of the Roman, Old Catholic, and Armenian Churches.
+By 1946, five autocephalous Orthodox jurisdictions recognised the validity of Anglican Holy Orders, including Constantinople, Alexandria, Jerusalem, Cyprus, and Romania as well as the autonomous Church of Sinai.
+This recognition, however, was conditional because from an Eastern Orthodox standpoint, no Holy Orders outside of their church could truly be valid without a complete church reunion.
+The Church of Greece also recognised the validity of Anglican Orders in 1939, albeit "by economy" or "as an indulgence;" these recognitions have "not been rescinded."
 However, in 1948, the Russian Orthodox Church responded that it would not recognise Anglican Orders unless recognition was given by a council of autocephalous Orthodox churches.
 Orthodox bishop Kallistos Ware explains this apparent discrepancy as follows:

 Anglican clergy who join the Orthodox Church are reordained; but [some Orthodox churches hold that] if Anglicanism and Orthodoxy were to reach full unity in the faith, perhaps such reordination might not be found necessary.
 It should be added, however, that a number of individual Orthodox theologians hold that under no circumstances would it be possible to recognise the validity of Anglican Orders.